Informatiqal/publiqate/README.md

 general:
   port: # on which port notifiqation will receive the notifications
   uri: "192.168.137.1"
-  certs: # path to pem certificates if need the qlik -> notifiqation comms to be https.
+  certs: # path to pem certificates if we need the qlik -> notifiqation comms to be https.
 Only valid certificates!
+If the certificate is not valid for some reason (self-signed for example) Qlik is not sending the notification!
   logLevel: # log levels: debug, info, error, warning, crit.
 Default is info
   vars: # check the "Config variables" section
   admin: